Mjolnir53/electricity_predictor/README.md

   Handle missing values, convert data types, and prepare for analysis.

 - [Exploratory Data Analysis](notebooks/electricity_predictor.ipynb#Hourly-Patterns:-Peak-and-Off-Peak-Times):
-  Visualize hourly, daily, and seasonal usage patterns.

-- [Feature Engineering](notebooks/electricity_predictor.ipynb#Hourly-by-Season):
-  Add seasonality and other relevant features.

-- [Modeling & Prediction](notebooks/electricity_predictor.ipynb#Modeling):
-  Build and evaluate predictive models (see notebook for details).

-- [Robustness Checks](notebooks/electricity_predictor.ipynb#Robustness-Checks):
-  Test model stability and sensitivity to assumptions.

-- [Business Insights & Conclusions](notebooks/electricity_predictor.ipynb#Conclusions):
-  Summarize findings and actionable recommendations.

----

-## Deep Dive: EDA, Features, and Modeling

-**Exploratory Data Analysis:**
 The notebook performs a thorough EDA by visualizing electricity usage patterns at multiple granularities.
 It analyzes hourly, daily, and seasonal trends, identifying peak and off-peak hours, and comparing usage between summer and winter.
 The analysis includes line plots and bar charts to show average, maximum, and minimum usage by hour, as well as grouped statistics by season.
 These visualizations help uncover behavioral patterns and inform subsequent modeling steps.

-**Feature Engineering:**
+- [Feature Engineering](notebooks/electricity_predictor.ipynb#Hourly-by-Season):
 Feature engineering steps include creating a 'Season' column to distinguish between winter and summer months, and extracting hour-based features from the timestamp data.
 The notebook also explores the impact of these features on usage patterns, preparing the data for predictive modeling by ensuring all relevant temporal and categorical information is captured.

-**Modeling & Prediction:**
+- [Modeling & Prediction](notebooks/electricity_predictor.ipynb#Modeling):
 The modeling section builds and evaluates machine learning models to predict electricity usage.
 It splits the data into training and test sets, applies regression algorithms (such as linear regression and potentially others), and evaluates model performance using metrics like RMSE and MAE.
 The notebook includes code for fitting models, making predictions, and visualizing prediction errors to assess model accuracy.

-**Robustness Checks:**
+- [Robustness Checks](notebooks/electricity_predictor.ipynb#Robustness-Checks):
 Robustness checks are performed to validate the stability and reliability of the predictive models.
 This includes testing model performance on holdout datasets, checking sensitivity to different feature sets, and comparing results across various data splits.
 The notebook documents these checks to ensure that the findings are not dependent on specific assumptions or random chance.

+- [Business Insights & Conclusions](notebooks/electricity_predictor.ipynb#Conclusions):
+  Summarize findings and actionable recommendations.

 ---